 You can have a beautiful website, with an amazing user experience, but if no one can find your website, you'll get no sales.

-For example having points and rewards for each purchase, a referral system that offers a discount if you refer a friend.
+Other promotional tactics may include having points and rewards for each purchase, a referral system that offers a discount if you refer a friend.
 As well as setting up abandoned cart messages which entices customers who were almost ready to make a purchase back to your website, to complete their transaction

 5. Set up analytics